mathiasbosman/mathiasbosman.me/README.md

 ### Google site verification

 One of the methods to verify your website with Google is the presence of a certain html file in the root folder of the website.
-This is an HTML file.
 The name of the file is the actual verification code.
 For example: `someCool404Code.html`.
 The content should reference this file:

 ```text